What is Medicare?

 Medicare is a government run health insurance program for people age 65 and older, those under 65 with certain disabilities, and those with end-stage renal disease.

-Participation is essentially mandatory if you want to have health insurance.
+Participation in this health care plan for seniors is essentially mandatory if you want to have health insurance.
 While you can, and probably should, have additional private insurance, you must enroll in Medicare in order for supplemental insurance to take effect.